GM1957/serverless-aws-nodejs-initial-setup/Readme.md

 # Running code formatCheck

-Run your check using [now there is only the code format checker test]
+Run your check using the command below.
+(Presently, there is only the code format checker test)

 ``` bash
 $ npm run formatCheck
 ```
 # Running code formatter

-format all the codes with pritter formatter
+Format all the codes with pritter formatter:

 ``` bash
 $ npm run format